 3. Loving-Kindness Meditation

 Loving-kindness meditation (also known as “Metta” meditation) involves silently repeating phrases of well-wishing for yourself and others.
-The practice typically begins with sending love and compassion to yourself, then expands to include loved ones, acquaintances, and even people you may have conflicts with.
+The practice typically begins with sending love and compassion to yourself, then expands to include loved ones, acquaintances, and even those with whom you may have conflicts.
 This technique fosters compassion and helps build positive feelings towards others.

 4. Mindful Walking